Canonical outside of head

 This Hint will trigger for any internal URL which contains a canonical in the HTML, yet outside of the <head> area.

 The Hint would trigger for this URL if it had a canonical tag that was anywhere outside of the <head>, for example:

 The Hint MAY also trigger if you have invalid HTML elements which break the <head>, as this can mean that the <body> starts early, and the canonical tag ends up in there.

 How do you resolve this issue?

-If this Hint triggers, it indicates a configuration issue on the URL in question, which is likely due to an issue with a page template or plugin which is putting the canonical in the wrong place.
+If either of these 2 Hints is not triggered, however, you'll need to do some more digging to investigate the issue.
+It would then indicate a configuration issue on the URL in question, which is likely due to an issue with a page template or plugin which is putting the canonical in the wrong place.
 The canonical tag will need to be removed from the <body> (and replaced in the <head>), so you may require developer assistance.